syncfusion-content/javascript-docs/js/Grid/Sorting.md

 # Sorting

-Sorting is the process of arranging records in some ordered sequence by setting [`allowSorting`](http://help.syncfusion.com/js/api/ejgrid#members:allowsorting "allowSorting") property as `true`.
+The Grid control has support to sort databound columns in ascending or descending order.
+This can be enabled by setting [`allowSorting`](http://help.syncfusion.com/js/api/ejgrid#members:allowsorting "allowSorting") property as `true`.

-Sort the column by clicking on the header of that particular column.
+To dynamically sort a paticular column, click on its column header.
 The order switches between ascending and descending each time you click a column header for sorting.

 The following code example describes the above behavior.